 Preventing Tick-borne Illnesses

 Deer ticks (also known as Ixodes scapularis) carry more than Lyme disease.
-There are at least five infections one could get if bitten by a deer tick: Lyme disease, Anaplasmosis, Babesiosis, Borrelia miyamotoi and Powassan disease.
+Four of the most common infections caused by deer ticks include: Lyme disease, Anaplasmosis, Babesiosis and Powassan disease.

 What are some preventive steps?